somumahadev/ITER-Iterative-Training-and-Efficient-Refinement/README.md

 If you use this work in your research, please cite the following publication:

-M. Somanna, H. S. Nagendraswamy, V. K. Jyothi, N. Preethi, "Automated Traffic Sign Detection Framework Using YOLO with Iterative Training and Efficient Refinement," Data Analytics and Learning (ICDAL 2024), Lecture Notes in Networks and Systems, Springer, 2024.
+Somanna, M., Nagendraswamy, H.S., Jyothi, V.K., Preethi, N. (2026).
+Enhancing Indian Traffic Sign Detection Efficiency with Iterative Training Techniques and Augmentation.
+In: Guru, D.S., Rajurkar, A.M., Vinay Kumar, N., Gudivada, V.N. (eds) Data Analytics and Learning.
+ICDAL 2024.
+Lecture Notes in Networks and Systems, vol 1540.
+Springer, Singapore. https://doi.org/10.1007/978-981-96-9533-1_19

 DOI: https://doi.org/10.1007/978-981-96-9533-1_19